You want smart political talk without the meltdowns?

 Reagan proved that, by the way, John F. Kennedy did too.

-But the growth message wins, lower marginal tax rates, create incentives to work, save, invest, and take risks.
+Lower marginal tax rates create incentives to work, save, invest, and take risks.

-And the GOP has, as you say, it's got to gear itself, it's it's got to have the internal fortitude to fight back on this silly class warfare stuff.
+It's got to have the internal fortitude to fight back on this silly class warfare stuff.

 And unfortunately, they caved in, as you can see, what they did with the top rate and some of the deductions.

-Having said that, uh uh Sean, I'll take it.
+Having said that, Sean, I'll take it.

 It comes to the wage earners.

-Kevin Brady said this, and he and he's right.
+Kevin Brady said this, and he's right.

-Well, I know, but it does psychologically this is a big as we continue.
+Well, I know, but it does, psychologically, this is a big as we continue.

-Larry Cudlow, CMBC, and uh Freedom Caucus member Dave Bratt were talking about the Republicans unveiling their tax plan today in some spec specificity, uh, as we've been saying, good for corporations, good for growth, good for uh basically the wage earners in America, uh those people that are the middle class, which is what the main focus of the tax cut was going to be, it will be a tax increase, significant tax increase for people that are by the government standard anyway, defined as rich.
+As we've been saying, good for corporations, good for growth, good for basically the wage earners in America, those people that are the middle class, which is what the main focus of the tax cut was going to be.

 Congressman Bratt.